forta-network/docs/docs/python.md

 ## get_transaction_receipt

 A convenience function called `get_transaction_receipt` can be used to fetch the entire receipt of a transaction and returned in a format matching the SDK `Receipt` interface.

+## get_alerts

+A method called `get_alerts` can be used to fetch alerts based on input `AlertQueryOptions`.
+The `get_alerts` method accepts the following input filter properties:

+- `botIds` **required**; list of bot ids to fetch alerts for
+- `addresses` -  indicate a list of addresses, alerts returned will have those addresses involved.
+- `alertId` - filter alerts by alert-id
+- `chainId` - EIP155 identifier of the chain alerts returned will only be from the specific chain Id Default is 1 = Ethereum Mainnet
+- `createdSince` - indicate number of milliseconds, alerts returned will be alerts created since the number of milliseconds indicated ago
+- `first` - indicate max number of results.
+- `startingCursor` - query results after the specified cursor
+- `projectId` - indicate a project id, alerts returned will only be from that project.
+- `scanNodeConfirmations` - filter alerts by number of scan nodes confirming the alert
+- `severities` - filter alerts by severity levels
+- `transactionHash` - indicate a transaction hash, alerts returned will only be from that transaction
+- `blockSortDirection` - indicate sorting order by block number, 'desc' or 'asc'.
+Default is 'desc'.
+- `blockDateRange` - alerts returned will be between the specified start and end block timestamp dates when the threats were detected
+- `blockNumberRange` - alerts for the block number range will be returned

+The returned alerts are formatted to match the SDK `AlertsResponse` class.

 ## create_block_event